Table of Contents

 It's not just your imagination: Prescription drug costs are rising.
-Thirty percent of Americans who currently take prescription medicine reported that their out-of-pocket cost for a drug they regularly take has increased over a year’s time.
+Many Americans who currently take prescription medicine reported that their out-of-pocket cost for a drug they regularly take has increased over a year’s time.

 What's more, the Social Security Administration estimates that 21 percent of married couples and 45 percent of single people rely on Social Security payments for 90 percent or more of their income.